 Design systems explained

-A review of the fundamentals of designs systems and how they combine with style guides to produce a structure and design for a website.
+A review of the fundamentals of designs systems and how they combine with style guides to produce a structure and consistent user experience for a website.

 What is a Design System